Information for students

 Academic English Program

 International Studies plays a key role in the internationalisation of the UTS teaching and learning experience both in the Faculty of Arts and Social Sciences (FASS) and across the University.
-Internationalisation of teaching and learning is something that UTS takes very seriously and encourages all students to participate in.

 Staff in International Studies also conduct research in the above areas.